A successful humanoid robot implementation guide requires five phases: assessment, simulation, pilot, compliance, and scaling.

 The Sim2Real workflow has three steps:

 1. Scan your facility.
-Use LIDAR to capture the exact layout.
-Every aisle width, every shelf height, every floor texture.
-The digital twin must match reality within centimeters.
-Inaccurate scans produce policies that fail on transfer.
+Use LIDAR to capture every aisle width, shelf height, and floor texture.
+The digital twin must match reality within centimeters because inaccurate scans produce policies that fail on transfer.

 2. Train the policy in simulation.
-The robot navigates the virtual factory.
-It picks virtual totes.
-It encounters virtual obstacles: a forklift blocking an aisle, a pallet placed incorrectly, a worker crossing its path.
-The AI learns to handle each scenario.
-You run millions of variations.
-The robot fails safely in software.
+The unit navigates the virtual factory, picks virtual totes, and handles virtual obstacles like forklifts blocking an aisle, pallets placed out of position, or a worker crossing its path.
+You run millions of variations, and the AI learns to handle each one safely in software.

 3. Transfer the trained policy to hardware.
-The validated policy loads onto the physical robot.
-It already "knows" your facility.
-First-day success rates jump from 60% to 95%+ with Sim2Real pre-training.
+Finally, the validated policy loads onto the physical unit, which already “knows” your facility.
+First-day success rates jump from 60% to 95% or higher with Sim2Real pre-training.

 Case Study: Amazon & Agility Robotics Digit

-Task: Moving empty totes from processing stations to staging areas.
+Task: Moving empty totes from processing stations to staging areas, a high-volume, low-variability job.

 Setup: Amazon deployed Digit in a Seattle fulfillment center.
-The robot navigates human-populated aisles.
-It identifies empty totes via computer vision.
-It picks, carries, and stacks them in designated zones.
+Digit navigates human-populated aisles.
+It identifies empty totes via computer vision, picks them up, carries them, and stacks them in set zones.

 Case Study: BMW & Figure 02